MarkusH/blog/content/Misc/2014-11-13__en__flashing-android-5-lollipop-lessons-learned.rst

 :tags: Android, Lessons Learned
 :author: Markus Holtermann
+:image: android5.png
+:summary: Yesterday evening Google finally published the Android 5 "Lollipop" factory images.
+Eagerly waiting for the update I couldn't hold myself and flashed my Nexus 5.
+This was the first time on the Nexus 5, the previous KitKat updates came OTA.
+Though I'm not really familiar with the whole flashing thing, the entire process went smoothly.
+At least kind of.

 Yesterday evening Google finally published the `Android 5 "Lollipop" factory images`_.
 Eagerly waiting for the update I couldn't hold myself and flashed my